Customer Journey Analytics releases operate on a continuous delivery model which allows for a scalable, phased approach to feature deployment.

 Analysis Workspace uses feature flags (also known as “toggles”) to control the visibility of new features, allowing for controlled scale testing prior to full release.
 This release strategy includes the following phases:

-Limited Testing: A phased release begins with testing by internal Adobe users.
-The release is then scaled from 0% to 100% availability over the course of a couple months.
+Start of Rollout: Rollout of a phased release begins with limited testing by internal Adobe users.
+The release is then scaled from 0% to 100% availability to customers over the course of a couple months.
 Phased rollout happens at the Experience Cloud Organization level, so all entitled users in an organization receive the same experience.

 General Availability (GA): The feature is available to 100% of entitled Experience Cloud organizations, and feature release is complete.